-- 23. The underlying principle for determining enabling costs is the allocation of effort and cost that would not have been incurred by the AFP but for ACT Policing. - 24.To determine the enabling services cost base, only services which are 'integral' were within scope.
+- 26. The underlying principle for determining enabling costs is the allocation of effort and cost that would not have been incurred by the AFP but for ACT Policing. - 27.To determine the enabling services cost base, only services which are 'integral' are within scope.
 Integral services are those where there is a dependency or reliance on an activity to deliver community policing to the ACT.
-The agreed costing model: - identifies AFP business areas that provide an enabling service to ACT Policing; - excludes cost for business areas that have no relationship with ACT Policing; and - has been developed to reflect underlying operational structures. - 25.The ACT Government and AFP Responsible Officers, as defined under clause 48 of this Agreement, will negotiate and present to ACT Government for consideration, the funding of any variation to enabling services due to a change in demand that may arise as a result of a policy change by the ACT Government, or as referred to the ACT Government by the Chief Police Officer and subsequently endorsed by the ACT Government.
+The agreed costing model: - identifies AFP business areas that provide an enabling service to ACT Policing; - excludes cost for business areas that have no relationship with ACT Policing; and - has been developed to reflect underlying operational structures. - 28.The ACT Government and AFP Responsible Officers, as defined under clause 52 of this Agreement, will negotiate and present to ACT Government for consideration, the funding of any variation to enabling services due to a change in demand that may arise as a result of a policy change by the ACT Government, or as referred to the ACT Government by the Chief Police Officer and subsequently endorsed by the ACT Government.

-- 26.In accordance with the Arrangement, this Agreement contains performance indicators, based on mutually agreed targets, to reflect the performance of ACT Policing during the period of this Agreement. - 27.
+- 29.In accordance with the Arrangement, this Agreement contains performance indicators, based on mutually agreed targets, to reflect the performance of ACT Policing during the period of this Agreement. - 30.
 This Agreement recognises that not all performance outcomes are fully within ACT Policing control and may encompass the jurisdiction of a number of public and private institutions and individuals who contribute to the overall results and standings.
-This Agreement includes a number of measures that provide the ACT community with broader indicators of effectiveness in police performance. - 28.It is from this perspective that an outcome-focused performance framework is included in Schedule 1 Performance Reporting. - 29.
-Following a review conducted by the ACT Government and ACT Policing, the outcome-focused framework is being introduced in the 2015-16 Purchase Agreement to enhance accountability for the delivery of services and provide clearer linkages between ACT Policing's outcomes, outputs, strategies and individual measures.

-- 30. The performance framework incorporates: - a) Outcomes the impact the services purchased is expected to have in terms of ACT Government objectives; - b) Outputs the services and capability that is being purchased; - c) Strategies activities undertaken within the input to meet the outcome; and - d) Performance measures accountability and measurement of performance through key performance indicators and indicators of effectiveness.
+This Agreement includes a number of measures that provide the ACT community with broader indicators of effectiveness in police performance. - 31.It is from this perspective that an outcome-focused performance framework is included in Schedule 1 Performance Reporting. - 32.
+The outcome-focused framework aims to enhance accountability for the delivery of services and provide clear linkages between ACT Policing's outcomes, outputs, strategies and individual measures. - 33.
+The performance framework incorporates: - a) Outcomes the impact the services purchased is expected to have in terms of ACT Government objectives; - b) Outputs the services and capability that is being purchased; - c) Strategies activities undertaken within the input to meet the outcome; and d) Performance measures - accountability and measurement of performance through key performance indicators and indicators of effectiveness.